MemberPress is a popular WordPress plugin you can use to help sell restricted content on your membership website.

 Is where you can set the payment processors you would like to add to your site.

 The payment options are what you would come to expect out the box and are familiar with most membership plugins.

 From our experience, Stripe works best and offers a slicker experience for your members.
 We sometimes see issues with Trials and Coupons with Paypal, but for simple monthly or annual subscriptions, it works fine.

 You can also set which payment methods are available for that membership level on different membership registration forms.

-A beneficial feature to give you flexible payment options.
+A beneficial feature of the MemberPress system is that it gives you flexible payment options.